Schools

 What is the basis of the curriculum?
 How will I know my child is learning?

 Choosing your little one’s first school experience is pivotal in giving them a solid foundation of excellence in the classroom.
 Children develop quickly between birth and age six.
 It is proven that a child’s experience during these early years can have a major impact on their future learning abilities.
 Parents might be surprised to find out that many early childhood facilities don’t have any formal progress reviews with caregivers outside of a completed daily activities sheet.
 Many programs will boast a curriculum based on play, but what does that mean for their advancement in subjects like writing, mathematics, geography, or social studies?
 If your child is already great at playtime and enjoys socializing with other children, how will the school foster an environment that teaches a child to continually retain more information and grow?
-Finding a program that focuses on academic subjects and bringing out the best in your child’s abilities can be much more difficult to find.
+Finding a program that focuses on academic subjects and brings out the best in your child’s abilities can be much more difficult.
+Toddler Program or Preschool in Jersey City – the choices available for parents are many.

 What is the skill level of the teacher and what will my child’s relationship be with them?